Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

 - total value of all goods

-Commercial Invoice template sample, Source: Twill
+Commercial Invoice template sample.
+Source: Twill

-Filled commercial invoice example, Source: Microsoft
+Filled commercial invoice example.
+Source: Microsoft

-Moreover, in freight management and international trade overall, in-time delivery and completely error-free documentation is a priority for all parties of the shipping process.
+Moreover, in freight management and international trade overall, in-time delivery and completely error-free documentation is a priority for all parties in the shipping process.
 That is why using shipping documents management software can be a great solution for your business.

 Export Documentation Software

-It would be impractical to discuss export documents without looking at the export documents software providers.
+It would be impractical to discuss export documents without looking at the export document software providers.
 These cloud-based software systems simplify the creation and management of export documents by automating paper-based freight forwarding and shipping processes.

 Export documentation software providers comparison chart